sa-tre/satre-specification/docs/source/standard.md

 ### 2.5 Availability management

-The ability of the organisation to ensure all IT infrastructure, processes, tools, roles etc are appropriate for the agreed availability targets.
+The ability of the TRE organisation to ensure all IT infrastructure, processes, tools, roles etc are appropriate for the agreed availability targets.

 | Statement | Guidance |
 | --------- | -------- |